ABOUT OUR SERVICES

-St Martha’s Hospital is able to care for people who require detention under the Mental Health Act.
+St Martha’s is able to care for people who require detention under the Mental Health Act.

-St Martha’s Mental Health Hospital for Older Men and Women: Locked Ward Service
+St Martha’s facility for Older Men and Women: Locked Unit Service

 Patients are admitted directly from other hospitals or healthcare environments in the community.
 All units provide care for patients detained under Parts II and III of the Mental Health Act 1983.
 A minority of patients are subject to Deprivation of Liberty Safeguards (DoLS) under the Mental Capacity Act 2005 where appropriate.